dneumann20/Skadi/README.md

 The gyroscope and accelerator sensors produce 3-dimensional values on the x,y and z axis.
 For the prototype only their x-values were used.
 These sensors are very sensitive and change the sensor value on the slightest movement.
 To prevent a massive overload on messages and freezing the mobile app due to it, the app subtracts the old and new sensor value and only updates as well as sends it only on a more signifant change.
 For testing purposes the gyroscope's threshold value to change is over 1 and the accelerator's threshold is 2.

-As mentioned in [Mobile Message Handling](#message-handling), the value is sent as a message via the Data Layer API with a prefix character to distinguish which sensor the data is from.
+As mentioned in [Message Handling](#message-handling), the value is sent as a message via the Data Layer API with a prefix character to distinguish which sensor the data is from.

 ### AmbientCallback